Is A Manual Transmission Faster Than An Automatic?

 These days, the rise of hybrids and EVs mean some cars aren’t really automatics or manuals.
 In these vehicles, power and torque get delivered straight to the wheels.
 There’s often no need for a typical drivetrain whatsoever.

-If electric cars continue to rise in popularity, the manual vs. automatic debate will become virtually obsolete.
-EVs are far quicker than both of them off the line, and it probably won’t be too long before they’re smashing speed records, too.
+If electric cars continue to rise in popularity, the manual vs. automatic debate will become virtually nonexistent.
+EVs are far swifter than both of them off the line, and it probably won’t be too long before they’re smashing speed records, too.

-But, until that day, what’s quicker?
+But, until that day, what’s swifter?
 A manual or an automatic?

 A manual might be faster, but if you constantly ram it mercilessly into gear, you’ll damage it.
 If you’re deciding on a car for long-term daily use, consider that too.
 Maybe an automatic is best, after all.